eolucaslopes/xcrun-exited-with-non-zero-code-60/README.md

 ---

-We hope this detailed solution helps you quickly resolve the iOS simulator issue, allowing you to continue your development without interruption.
+I hope this detailed solution helps you quickly resolve the iOS simulator issue, allowing you to continue your development without interruption.